jasdumas/hipster-veggies/README.md

 consumer_secret = Sys.getenv("twitter_secret"))
 ```

 Searching for the top most recent tweets for each vegetable from the article: [7 Hipster Vegetables Most Likely to Dethrone Kale](https://spoonuniversity.com/lifestyle/7-hipster-vegetables-most-likely-to-dethrone-kale).
-The documentation for the query arguement to search for more words by using the 'OR' operator did not work, so multiple searches we ran.
+The documentation for the query arguement to search for more words by using the 'OR' operator did not work, so multiple searches were ran.

 ``` r